adamtheadmin/alpaca-chatbot-api/readme.md

 - Install as a service, the run command would be `node index.js`.
 Be sure to have all the proper ENV variables set.

 ### API Usage
-To use the API, send a POST request to `/chat` with a payload that has a field named `prompt` that is a string value. example
+To use the API, send a POST request to `/chat` with a payload that has a field named `prompt` that is a string value.

     {"prompt": "How old was george washington when he died?"}